Nanba Nanba: Plot

-Lawrence (Chandrasekhar) and Joseph (Charle) are two orphans brought up by Father Kirupakaran ('Bharathi' Mani).
+Lawrence and Joseph are two orphans brought up by Father Kirupakaran.
 They are best of friends and both become teachers in a school and live in the same house.
 One fateful day, they meet with an accident and Lawrence becomes a quadriplegic, with no movement below hip, due to multiple injuries in his spinal cord.
 Life comes to a standstill for Lawrence and he is restricted to his bed.
 Joseph starts taking care of Lawrence and Joseph's help is needed to even perform his daily essential chores.
 Joseph continues teaching and Lawrence brings out a literary magazine, which does not sell much but gives him satisfaction of writing and doing something useful for others.

 Lawrence feels lonely and longs to see the outside world and live like a normal person.
-He spends most of his time watching television and his only consolation is the daily visit by Janani (Shwetha), a young girl, who comes for tuition with him.
+He spends most of his time watching television and his only consolation is the daily visit by Janani, a young girl, who comes for tuition with him.
 A noisy neighbourhood gives him the opportunity to know the problems of that family and urges him to help in their demanding situation.
 Joseph thinks of sending Lawrence abroad for treatment, but doctors inform that Lawrence cannot be cured.
 One day, the neighbourhood family vacates the house and Lawrence's window to the world is shut down.

 Lawrence advertises for a good proposal for Joseph in a matrimonial column — though the latter turns down the opportunity to look after Lawrence.
 Lawrence gets upset and tries to commit suicide so Joseph can get married.
 He gets admitted to a hospital and recovers, and Joseph agrees to marriage ad long as he can continue to take care of his friend.
 Edward (Bala Singh, the bride Lucy (Rindhya)'s father, likes Joseph but does not like the deal to care for Lawrence.
 However, Lucy comes and meets Lawrence and gives her consent for the marriage and cites that she will also help look after Lawrence.